 On VE Day, we remember black Americans' Double V campaign: victory in Europe against fascism, victory at home against racism.

-Fifty years after Martin Luther King's assassination, the Left struggles to speak with the kind of moral clarity King exemplified — but that shouldn't stop us from trying.
+The Left struggles to speak with the kind of moral clarity Martin Luther King exemplified — but that shouldn't stop us from trying.

 Black voters will be at the core of any resurgence in left politics in the South.

 A look back at Liberator, an anticolonial magazine that operated during a golden age for black radical publications.

 The Left can't allow itself to be consumed by debates about antifa.
 We need a proactive program and patient organizing.